tutmryan/vo-dev-api/docs/infrastructure/manual-steps.md

 - choose `(Any Microsoft Entra ID tenant - Multitenant)` option for `Supported account types`
 - add `Application ID URI` (e.g. `api://verified-orchestration-non-prod` for the non prod environment)
 - add a scope (e.g. `api://verified-orchestration-non-prod/platform` for the non prod environment)
-- create a client secret for the app registration to access the Verified ID API and store it in 1password
+- create a client secret for the app registration to access the Verified ID API
+  - set it to expires in 24 months
+  - store it in 1Password, `NonProd - Verified Orchestration -> API client secret` for the non prod environment
+  - set `API_CLIENT_SECRET` variable in the relevant GitHub environment
-- create another client secret to be used for PKCE and store it in 1password
+- create another client secret to be used for PKCE
+  - set it to expires in 24 months
+  - store it in 1Password, `NonProd - Verified Orchestration -> API PKCE client secret` for the non prod environment
+  - set `UI_CLIENT_SECRET` variable in the relevant GitHub environment
-- add the following permissions from `Verifiable Credentials Service Admin` API
+- add the following application permissions from `Verifiable Credentials Service Admin` API
   - VerifiableCredential.Authority.ReadWrite
   - VerifiableCredential.Contract.ReadWrite
   - VerifiableCredential.Credential.Revoke
   - VerifiableCredential.Credential.Search
   - VerifiableCredential.Network.Read
-- add the following permissions from `Verifiable Credentials Service Request` API
+- add the following application permissions from `Verifiable Credentials Service Request` API
   - VerifiableCredential.Create.All
 - grant admin consent for the added permissions
 - create the following Applications roles